HarshaVardhanNaiduGangavarapu/vault-velocitylimits/README.md

 * We also store the processed data into a DB for future references.

 ### Steps to Run
+To run this project, follow the steps below:
   * Import the project into IntelliJ IDE and run `VelocityLimitsApplication.java` class.